Skip takeout tonight, and make some flavor-packed lo mein for dinner, right in your kitchen!

 Don’t neglect this delightful snacking opportunity!

 How else do you like to cook your lo mein?
 What other types of ingredients do you like to use?
-Let us know in the comments below!
+Maybe you like a meaty beef version instead!
+Let us know in the comments below.

 Photos by Felicia Lim, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally posted November 24, 2013.
 Revised and updated March 27, 2017 with additional writing and editing by Nikki Cervone and Felicia Lim.

 *Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.